 Grant applicants are encouraged to use the following budget form as a guideline or template for their budget proposals.
 Use of this form is optional (with the exception of the Gordon grant, which requires that budgets be submitted on this form).

 The Georges Lurcy Grant Program offers male and female Newcomb-Tulane College students the opportunity to undertake a term-time research or special projects under the direction of a faculty member.
 Grants in the range of $200 to $1,500 will be awarded for the purchase of research materials and resources, for travel and access to special collections or libraries, laboratory supplies, performance-related expenses, art supplies, and to defray other expenses directly incurred by project research.

-The Newcomb-Tulane College Liberal Arts Research Awards provide grants ofo up to $1000 for individuals or $3500 for groups to support student research and scholarship in the liberal arts.
+The Newcomb-Tulane College Liberal Arts Research Awards provide grants of up to $1000 for individuals or $3500 for groups to support student research and scholarship in the liberal arts.

-The Newcomb-Tulane College Dean’s Grant Program allows Newcomb-Tulane College students to obtain funding for cocurricular activities and projects that are not eligible for other grant programs.
+The Newcomb-Tulane College Dean’s Grant Program allows Newcomb-Tulane College students to obtain funding for research, projects, and cocurricular activities that are not eligible for other grant programs.